pynbody/pynbody/docs/tutorials/halos.rst

  In [3]: h = s.halos()

 `h` is now the AHF halo catalogue.

+.. note:: If the halo finders have to run to find the groups, they may take some time.
+AHF typically takes 5 minutes for a million particle
+	simulation while Rockstar takes 5-10 minutes running on a single processor.

 We can easily retrieve some basic information, like the total number of halos in this catalogue:

 .. ipython::